Folderr/folderr-cli/README.md

 # folderr-cli
 The Folderr Management CLI

+## DEPRECATED

+This repository is now deprecated and is moved to https://github.com/Folderr/foldcli

+## Back to the readme

 Useful for setting up and updating Folderr.

 folderr-cli is a application written in `go` and expects `go` version `1.20.2` or later (if building).